-Today’s recipe is something I make all the time.
-We eat a lot of pasta, which isn’t really represented on here.
+Today’s recipe, a simple lentil bolognese, is something I make all the time.
+We eat a lot of pasta, which isn’t really represented on here (although I do have some pasta recipes in my archives).
 I think vegetarians tend to gravitate toward pasta dishes and I want to provide an alternative – not that I don’t love it!
-This is another pasta dish that can be thrown together really quickly.
+This is another pasta dish, like my seasonal green pasta, that can be thrown together really quickly.
 Unlike that recipe, though, this is extra high in protein because of the lentils.
 If you like lots of texture in your sauce, you’ll like this.
 It freezes fabulously too.

-Because it is something you’re looking to make quickly, a couple extra things are needed to boost flavour.
+Because it is something you’re looking to make quickly, a couple extra things are needed to boost flavour, like balsamic vinegar and vegetable stock.
 If you have time, let it simmer away for longer.
 Always let your tomato based dishes cook for a long time, if you can, to develop flavour.
-If you’re hungry now, it takes about half an hour.
+If you’re hungry now, it takes less than half an hour.
 Not bad.

 I kind of struggled with pictures for this recipe.
 I’ve been thinking about posting it for months, but always end up balking because I don’t like the photos enough.
 It’s a good recipe though!

 - 1 large red onion diced (about 1 cup)

 - 2 cloves garlic minced*

 - 1 tablespoon balsamic vinegar